Inherited Craziness

 cc-by-sa/2.0 - © John Sutton - geograph.org.uk/p/4127502

-Thomas Smith and Lucy Thompson had married, on 26 Feb 1838, at St Giles Church, Northampton.
-Thomas Smith, Brickmaker, it says, was son of Thomas Smith, Labourer.
-Lucy Thompson was the daughter of Solomon Thompson Jnr and Maria Willis.
-Both gave their address at the time as "Butcher's Yard".
-One of the two witnesses was Catherine Willis, who may have been related.
+Thomas Smith and Lucy Thompson (bap.
+18 Dec 1815), daughter of Solomon Thompson Jnr and Maria Willis, married, on 26 Feb 1838, at St Giles Church, Northampton.
+Thomas Smith, Brickmaker, listed his father as Thomas Smith, Labourer.
+Both gave their address as "Butcher's Yard".
+One of the witnesses was Catherine Willis, who may have been related to Lucy's mother.

 In 1841, Thomas (29) and Lucy (25), lived in West Haddon.
-Staying with them was Elizabeth Tompson (10) - actually 12 - she was Lucy's sister.
+Staying with them was Elizabeth Tompson (10) - actually 12 - who was Lucy's sister.

+LUCY SMITH, wife of Thomas Smith, was indicted for stealing a quantity of ribbon, the property of Mr. T. S. Wright.
 Mr. Scriven appeared for the prosecution.
 Charles Goosey, one of Mr. Wright's assistants, saw the prisoner come in and out of the shop quite as many as twelve times on Saturday last.
 Some persons were looking at some ribbons, when the prisoner put her hand over the shoulders of the parties, took a piece of ribbon up, concealed it under her shawl, and ultimately put it in her basket.
 She had previously asked to be shown some net.
 Witness was engaged with a customer when she took the ribbon, and upon observing what had occurred, he went to the prisoner, and served her with some net, for which she tendered a shilling.
 Witness went under pretence of getting change and sent for a policeman, and she was given into custody.
 The ribbon was found in her basket.

 Sessions House, Northampton